Browse Curriculum

 Graduation requirement: No

 Explore and apply ecological solutions to solve sustainability challenges-- at school, at home, and in the larger world.
 In the ‘Ecological Engineering and Sustainability Class’, we will use nature as a guide to inspire us as we look for and develop innovative problem-solving approaches.
 This is a hands-on, project-based class for students who like to actively explore and observe nature, think creatively, learn new techniques and skills, and develop tools to solve big problems.
 The class approach draws upon the studies of biomimicry, permaculture, and sustainable systems to help provide models for some of our projects and solutions.
-Historically, student groups in past Ecological Engineering (formerly known as ‘Eco Design’) classes have built a 900-gallon aquaponics system, a 360 square-foot living wall, and a chicken enclosure in which we raised a flock of 60 chickens.
-Take this class to balance your mutual interests in art and science, like a true 21st century learner!
+Take this class to balance your mutual interests in art and science, like a true 21st-century learner!

 • Extreme Physics